pycontribs/pyrax/docs/pyrax_doc.md

 You don't have to authenticate to each service separately; pyrax handles that for you.

-## Configuring pyrax
+## Pyrax Configuration
-You can control how pyrax operates by including the optional configuration file.
-The configuration file should be named `~/.pyrax.cfg`, and allows you to specify the default region.
+You can control how pyrax behaves through the configuration file.
+It should be named `~/.pyrax.cfg`.
 Like the credential file, `~/.pyrax.cfg` is a standard configuration file.

+Pyrax supports multiple configurations, which are referred to as ***envrironments***.
+An envrironment is a separate OpenStack deployment with which you want to interact.
+A common situation is when you have a private cloud for some of your work, but also have a public cloud account for the rest.
+Each of these clouds require different authentication endpoints, and may require different settings for other things such as region, identity type, etc.

+Each envrironment is a separate section in the configuration file, and the section name is used as the name of the envrironment.
+You can name your environments whatever makes sense to you, but there are two special names: '**default**' and '**settings**'.
+If a section is named 'default', it will be used by pyrax unless you explicitly set a different environment.
+Also, for backwards compatibility with versions of pyrax before 1.4, a section named 'settings' will be interpreted as the default.
+Those versions only supported a single environment in the configuration file, and used 'settings' as the section name. **NOTE**: if you do not have a section named either 'default' or 'settings', then the first section listed will be used as the default environment.

+If you have multiple environments, you need to set the desired envrironment before you authenticate and connect to the services.
+To do that, you should run the following:

+    import pyrax
+    pyrax.set_environment("desired_env")

 You may specify any of the following settings:

 Setting | Affects | Default
 ---- | ---- | ----